 In several countries all legal VPN providers are under the control of the government.
 Needless to say, the use of a non-approved VPN service is illegal and has its consequences.

 The list of countries is reasonably easy to guess:

 - United Arab Emirates

-And some countries ban VPN use altogether – like Belarus, Iraq, North Korea, and Turkmenistan.
+And some countries ban VPN use altogether – like Belarus, Iraq, North Korea, Turkmenistan and Uganda.

 Still, governments aren’t the sole barrier to online anonymity.

 Before purchasing a private VPN make sure you read its Private Policy page.
 Many VPN providers have a strict no-logging policy, which means they don’t keep records of anything you do online or any other information that could lead to you in the real world.